mrusse/KCS-Utility/README.md

 - It requires DOSBox to be installed to run (but you do not need to open it) due to KCS08 being a dos program
 - With this script the encoding and decoding process becomes much easier
 - There are auto record and playback features built in so you do not need to use an external program such as audacity
-- The script defaults to CUTS mode when encoding to take full advantage of the KCS08 program
+- The script allows you to pick between KCS (300 baud) or CUTS (1200 baud).
+300 baud may work better on worse quality recorders
 - Please refer to the demonstration video for specific instructions on how to use the script

 ##  Demonstration Video: